fleetdm/fleet/handbook/business-operations/README.md

 > Please see Fleet's ["🥽 Recommendations for new teammates"](https://docs.google.com/document/d/1xcnqKB9HHPd94POnZ_7LATiy_VjO2kJdbYx0SAgKVao/edit#).

 #### Role-specific licenses
 Certain new team members, especially in go-to-market (GTM) roles, will need paid access to paid tools like Salesforce and LinkedIn Sales Navigator immediately on their first day with the company.
-Gong licenses that other departments need may request them from Biz Ops.
-Biz Ops will make sure there is no license redundancy in that department.
+Gong licenses that other departments need may [request them from BizOps](https://fleetdm.com/handbook/business-operations#intake) and we will make sure there is no license redundancy in that department.
 The table below can be used to determine which paid licenses they will need, based on their role:

 | Role                 | Salesforce CRM | Salesforce "Inbox" | LinkedIn _(paid)_ | Gong _(paid)_ | Zoom _(paid)_ |
 |:-----------------|:--|:---|:---|:---|:--|